AaronJ137/AaronJ137.github.io/README.md

     </p>

     <p>
       I'm currently wanting and trying to learn more about different types of development, like HTML, CSS, and Python.
-As well as trying out and using cybersecurity for myself
+As well as trying out and using cybersecurity for myself.
       In my free time, I like to play games and spend time with family.
 Ever since I was younger, I always wanted to find out what computers were really capable of, so I hope I am able to learn more every single day.
     </p>